davebaird/html-formhandlerx-jqueryremotevalidation/README.md

 # CONFIGURATION AND SETUP

-The purpose of this package is to automatically build a set of JQuery scripts and inject them into your forms.
+The purpose of this package is to build a set of JQuery scripts and inject them into your forms.
 The scripts send user input to your server where you must provide an endpoint that can validate the fields.
 Since you already have an HTML::FormHandler form, you can use that.
-The synopsis has a straightforward example of how to do it.

 The package uses the remote validation feature of the JQuery Validator framework.
-This also takes care of updating your form to notify the user of errors and successes while they fill in the form, but you will most likely want to customise that behaviour for your own situation.
+This also takes care of updating your form to notify the user of errors and successes while they fill in the form.
+You will most likely want to customise that behaviour for your own situation.
 An example is given below.

-## What you need
+## What you will need

 - JQuery